 - 4 c cooked ham, diced (roughly 1 lb)

 - 1 (14.5 oz) can diced tomatoes, un-drained

-  - Add remaining ingredients except shrimp and bring to a boil.
+- Add the rice and broth.
+Bring the mixture to a boil.

-  - Add shrimp and mix to combine.
-Cover and simmer 5 minutes more, until shrimp is pink and cooked through.
+- Add the shrimp and mix to combine.
+Cover and cook for 5 minutes more, over low heat, until the shrimp is pink and cooked through.